Chess Openings: Play Simply and Solidly as White in the Ruy Lopez with 6.d3 (The Martinez Variation)

 On that last note, I have a tendency, as I'm sure is the case with many of you, to write off an opening based on its purposed "unsoundness."
 Those openings may very well be "refuted" in some way, but in order not to be concerned about seeing such openings, you need to be familiar with those refutations or at least skilled and comfortable enough a chess player to find the correct moves over the board (not recommended).
 I know that everyone's time is limited and that we, as amateurs, cannot learn the refutations of every questionable opening and every subvariation of those openings, which is why I mention the most common variations and note which ones require looking into -- good and bad alike.
 Also, a surprising number of the refutations of "unsound" openings are simply to make the most principled and intuitive moves, while it is also rarely critical that you punish a subpar opening by refuting it outright; ordinary and logical moves will likely suffice and keep you out of trouble when it comes to these things.
 For instance, the line that is supposed to make the Norwegian Defense bad for black is when white develops naturally by castling and breaking in the center with a quick d4 (See Anand v.
 Agdestein, Baguio 1987).

 One other thing that can be said here is that many of these variations transpose.
-For instance, black can play 4...b5 without the intention of playing the Norwegian Variation (5...Na5) but instead 5...Nf6 or the like.
+For instance, black can play 4...b5 without the intention of playing the Norwegian Variation (5...Na5) but rather 5...Nf6 or the like.
 This may seem to make things sound more daunting for those of you who aren't familiar with the Ruy Lopez, but like everything in chess, it will take some time and experience playing the Ruy Lopez, in aiming for the 6.d3 line, before you are somewhat comfortable with all of it.
 Also, most of chess takes place within some level of unfamiliarity anyway, especially for us amateurs, so don't worry about learning the ins and outs of it all.

 Another Option for White in the Ruy Lopez: 5.d3 (aka the Anderssen Variation)